Food policy

 Interested readers can have a look at our extensive ten-pager with the European organic movement’s main suggestions for the new OAP prior to its publication, as well as our leaflet with the ten priorities to boost both organic demand and production.

-Food policies like Sustainable Public Procurement (SPP) and promotional policies also play a big role in reaching 25% organic land.
+Food policies like Sustainable Public Procurement (SPP) and promotional policies also play a big role in further promoting organic.
 You can read more about SPP in the next section.
 IFOAM Organics Europe’s members can read all about applying for promotional policies to promote organic and sustainable products on our member extranet.

-More and more institutional bodies want to reduce the environmental impact public sector consumption causes.
-To do so, Member States, regions, or cities are looking at Sustainable Public Procurement (SPP) to stimulate innovation in environmental technologies, products and services.
-Some examples of implementation are particularly successful, showing that sustainable public procurement is a low-hanging fruit, delivering across Europe and can be cost-effective too.
+More and more institutional bodies are recognizing the potential of public procurement to improve the sustainability of many economic sectors.
+Beyond reducing the environmental impact public sector consumption causes, sustainable public procurement of food can generate many positive externalities at the social and economic level, by creating new markets for producers.
+Member States, regions, or cities are looking at Sustainable Public Procurement (SPP) of food to stimulate innovation in environmental technologies, products and services.
+Some examples of implementation are particularly successful, showing that sustainable public procurement is a low-hanging fruit, delivering many benefits across Europe while being cost-effective.

-Institutions sourcing organically can be a lever for change
+Institutions sourcing organically is a lever for change

-IFOAM Organics Europe is also a member of the Food Policy Coalition (FPC), co-leads the FPC’s public procurement task force and is very much involved in the activities of the sustainable food systems task force.
+IFOAM Organics Europe is a member of the Food Policy Coalition (FPC) and co-leads the FPC’s public procurement task force.
 We coordinated and contributed to the Paper “Sustainable Public Procurement of Food: A Goal Within Reach”, making the case that school public procurement is a low-hanging fruit in terms of policy options, and should be driving systemic changes.
 The paper also demonstrates sustainable public procurement of food are successful across Europe, can be cost-effective and should be further taken up at the local and regional level.
 We also contributed to the elaboration of the FPC’s policy recommendations on food public procurement.

 Furthermore, IFOAM Organics Europe is a core member of the Buy Better Food Campaign (BBF Campaign), a Europe-wide coalition of more than 100 members (local and regional governments and NGOs), calling for public procurement rules that work for the environment, consumers, and workers, and that provide healthy food to all European citizens in public places such as schools, hospitals and elderly care homes.